Data Cleansing – What It Is and How To Use It

 Descriptive statistics are crucial in detecting distributions, outliers, and skewness in data.
 These methods include:

-• Boxplots, scatterplots, and histograms, which can be used to visualize data and identify patterns and outliers.
+• Boxplots, scatterplots, histograms – used to visualize data and identify patterns and outliers.

-• Normal distribution is a statistical model that can identify abnormal data points.
+• Normal distribution a statistical model that can identify abnormal data points.

-• Descriptive statistics, such as mean, median, and mode, can summarize data and identify patterns and outliers.
+• Mean, median, mode – can summarize data and identify patterns and outliers.

-• Frequency tables help identify the most common values in a dataset and outliers.
+• Frequency tables identify the most common values in a dataset and outliers.

 Data cleansing – Diagnosing